Richard Wright - Chairman

 Nigel T Gourlay - Non-Executive Director

-Nigel, a Chartered Accountant, joined the Board as a non-executive director on 26 September 2013.
+Mr N T Gourlay BSc FCA, a Chartered Accountant, joined the Board as a non-executive director on 26 September 2013.
 He spent more than 20 years with the BAT plc group of companies, leaving in 2001.
-He was initially involved in various finance related and marketing roles and subsequently was Head of Business Development responsible for the worldwide growth of the group through acquisition and new ventures.
 In 2003 Mr Gourlay co-founded Animos LLP, a business consultancy of which he remains a partner.
-He is currently a director of Toronto Venture Exchange quoted Feronia Inc, a director of Springboard Associates Ltd, chair of the protector committee of Jersey Trusts, and chair of governors of Beacon College Academy Trust.
+He is currently a director of Toronto Venture Exchange quoted Feronia Inc and is a director of several private companies.

 Nick W Hollingworth BSc - Senior Independent Non-Executive Director

-Nick joined the Board on 1 March 2008.
+Mr N W Hollingworth BSc joined the Board as a non-executive director on 1 March 2008.
 He graduated from Birmingham University in 1973 having read chemistry.
-He is currently Group Chief Executive of Austin Reed Group Limited, formerly Austin Reed plc which de-listed from the London Stock Exchange in January 2007, having formerly held senior management roles within Arcadia Group plc, Etam plc and The Burton Group plc.
+He was formerly Group Chief Executive of Austin Reed Group Limited, formerly Austin Reed plc, which de-listed from the London Stock Exchange in January 2007, having formerly held senior management roles within Arcadia Group plc, Etam plc and The Burton Group plc.

 The Board has evaluated the performance of its committees for the year under review.
 The Chairman and the respective committee chairmen take responsibility for carrying out any actions recommended as a result of that evaluation.